Providence City Hall: "Our Municipal Palace"

 An open call for design led to twenty one submissions, and four finalists.
 Samuel J. F. Thayer's "Blue Wafer" design was chosen, and he was paid $1000.00USD.
 The building, modified from its original design, would cost the city $1,000,000.USD.
 The cornerstone was laid on June 24, 1875.
 Inaugurated on November 14, 1878, The Providence Journal called the building "Our Municipal Palace."

 President Teddy Roosevelt spoke on the City Hall steps on August 23, 1902, and John F. Kennedy spoke on November 7, 1960, just before he was elected president.
 In 2000, Friedrich St. Florian designed outdoor plaques for the building.
-Haven Brothers Diner, a Rhode Island landmark, is mobile cafe situated east of City Hall every evening.
+Haven Brothers Diner, a Rhode Island landmark, is a mobile cafe situated east of City Hall every evening.

 In 1975, after concerns began to grow about possible demolition, Mayor Buddy Cianci instigated a full restoration and rehabilitation of the deteriorating building under the guidance of historian and preservationist Antoinette Downing, Frank Mauran III and Irving B. Haynes.
 The project was completed in the 1990s.